migangqui/micronaut-example/README.md

 ## To run
 In order to run this project is necesary set up Mongo database and run the project:
-1. Use docker to run the database `docker run -p 27017:27017 -m some-mongo mongo:latest`
+1. Use docker to run the database `docker run -p 27017:27017 -m some-mongo bitnami/mongodb:latest`
+2. Compile the project `mvn clean -U install`
-2. Run maven command `./mvnw exec:exec`
+3. Run maven command `./mvnw exec:exec`

 ## Misc
 This branch is implemented with asynchronous Mongo driver.